Sampling Strategies in Bayesian Inversion: A Study of RTO and Langevin Methods: Theory and Methods

 The RTO sampling method for Bayesian inverse problems was proposed in \cite{bardsley2014randomize} as a way to approximate samples from a posterior distribution arising from a nonlinear inverse problem with a Gaussian likelihood and a Gaussian prior.
 The basic idea is to perturb the observation vector $y$ by noise and solve a MAP-like optimization problem to obtain a sample.
 Specifically, if we consider the inverse problem in \eqref{eq:inv_pb} with a Gaussian likelihood $\mathcal{N}(\mathcal{A}(x), \sigma^2 I)$ and a Gaussian prior $\mathcal{N}(x_0, S)$, the RTO method generates a sample from the posterior distribution by solving the perturbed optimization problem

-where the perturbed data $\hat{y}$ is drawn from the Gaussian pdf $\mathcal{N}(y, \sigma^2 I)$.
-For a linear inverse problem, this procedure yields independent samples from the posterior and reduces to a technique for Gaussian sampling proposed in \cite{PaY:10}.
-When dealing with a nonlinear forward operator $\mathcal{A}$, the problem \eqref{eq:optim_pb} transforms into a nonlinear least-squares problem, and RTO generates samples from an approximate posterior.
-However, samples from the exact posterior can be obtained by incorporating a Metropolis-Hastings step.
+where the perturbed data $\hat{y}$ is drawn from the Gaussian pdf $\mathcal{N}(y, \sigma^2 I)$ and $Q$ is a matrix determining the tangent space of the posterior mode.
+It results from a $QR$ decomposition of the Jacobian of $\mathcal{A}$, $J_{\mathcal{A}}$, evaluated at $x^*=\argmin_u \|Au -y \|_2^2/2\sigma^2 + g(u)$.
+The idea of RTO in the non-linear case is to generate samples from a Gaussian distribution and to project them onto a manifold in a direction orthogonal to the tangent space of $J_{\mathcal{A}}(x^*)$.
+This process generates samples from an approximate posterior with computable density $\hat{\pi}(x|y)$.
+Then samples from the exact posterior can be obtained by adding a Metropolis-Hastings step \cite{bardsley2014randomize,bardsley2018computational}.
+For a linear inverse problem, where $\mathcal{A}(x)=Ax$ and $Q=I$, this procedure yields independent samples from the posterior and reduces to a technique for Gaussian sampling proposed in \cite{PaY:10}.

 Several extensions of RTO have been proposed in the literature.
 For example, in \cite{wang2017bayesian}, RTO was extended to Laplace priors by converting it to a standard Gaussian prior using a variable transformation.
 Moreover, the RTO method has been extended to linear inverse problems with implicit priors such as nonnegativity constraints \cite{BaF:12,bardsley2020mcmc}, polyhedral constraints \cite{everink2023bayesian}, and more generally, implicit log-priors with a polyhedral hypograph \cite{Everink_2023}.
 In the latter case, the function $g$ in \eqref{eq:optim_pb} is a convex piecewise linear function that can be expressed as